jeromebaude/jfrog-petclinic/readme.md

 ## Store and scan a docker image with Artifactory

 Artifactory stores all artifacts: the dependencies required to build your application, the binary and the Docker image you build.
-Let's upload a Docker image and Scan it with JFrog Xray.
+Let's upload a Docker image and scan it with JFrog Xray.

 First, we tag our local image according to our Artifactory repo name:
 ```bash